asimwe1/rust_chatapp/README.md

 Rocket is designed to be performant.
 At this time, its performance is [bottlenecked by the Hyper HTTP library](https://github.com/SergioBenitez/Rocket/issues/17).
-Even so, Rocket currently performs _better_ than the latest version of Hyper on a simple "Hello, world!" benchmark.
-Rocket also performs better than the Iron web framework:
+Even so, Rocket currently performs _significantly better_ than the latest version of asynchronous Hyper on a simple "Hello, world!" benchmark.
+Rocket also performs _significantly better_ than the Iron web framework:

 **Machine Specs:**